aws-samples/eks-workshop-developers/website/docs/containers/python/build-image.md

 ## Conclusion

-This guide explored the process of constructing and executing Docker containers using Docker Compose in the 'python-fastapi-demo-docker' project.
+This lab explored the process of constructing and executing Docker containers using Docker Compose in the 'python-fastapi-demo-docker' project.
 This approach provides an efficient way to manage multi-service applications, which greatly benefits developers by streamlining the process.